How can we help?

-Vancouver Public Schools currently requires 22.5 credits to graduate.
-This requirement will continue through the class of 2019.
+Vancouver Public Schools currently requires 24 credits to graduate.

 The new requirements, set by the Washington State Board of Education, were designed to enhance students’ preparedness for life after high school, whether it includes four-year or community college, trade school, military service, the workforce or any other aspirations.

 In rare circumstances, a waiver of up to two elective credits could be available for students who attempt but do not reach 24 credits.

 Questions about the changing requirements?
 Please contact your school counselor for more information.